Growth of automorphisms of virtually special groups: The coarse-median preserving case

 \section{The coarse-median preserving case}

-Having shown that all outer automorphisms of special groups are either sub-polynomially growing or docile (\Cref{thm:tame}), we now proceed to gather more refined information under the assumption that the outer automorphism be \emph{coarse-median preserving}.
+Having shown that automorphisms of special groups are either sub-poly\-no\-mial or docile, we now proceed to gather more refined information under the assumption that the automorphism be \emph{coarse-median preserving}.

-Examples of such automorphisms include all automorphisms of right-angled Coxeter groups, as well as \emph{untwisted} automorphisms of right-angled Artin groups \cite[Proposition~A]{Fio10a}.
-All automorphisms of Gromov-hyperbolic groups are coarse-median preserving, while only a finite subgroup of $\Out(\Z^n)$ has this property.
-We refer to \cite[Theorem~D]{FLS} and \cite[Theorem~E]{Fio10e} for further examples of coarse-median preserving automorphisms of (virtually) special groups.